jostylr/event-when/src/event-when.md

 object that is an array  of all the fired event's data, specifically the array elements are arrays of the form `[event name, data]`.

-The return is the emitter for chaining.
-To retrieve the action, use `emitter.action('tick when:'+ev)`
+The return is the tracker.
+It stops the chaining of the emitter, but the tracker can be very useful to have.

 The function must provide the events to listen for and the event to emit.
 The rest is optional.